-Yes, Family Tree Service carries liability insurance.
+Yes, Family Tree Service carries liability insurance and workmans compensation.
 All our work practices comply with the OSH ACT as well as the Industry Safe Work Practice.

 In addition, we conduct on a regular basis safety meetings and look for ways to continue to train our employees through the Tree Care Industry.

 Each tree is different, so Family Tree Service bases their price on access (can our trucks/equipment reach the tree?), the size of the tree, the level of difficulty ( are there wires involved?), and the amount of clean up ( do you want to chip the brush or cut the wood).
 Because of these factors, one of our professionals meets with you personally to provide you with the information you need to make an educated decision before your job is scheduled.
 Estimates are free.
 Payment can be made by Cash, Check, Visa, Mastercard and American Express.

 When you meet with one of our Certified Professionals, we can discuss any specific challenges to working on the trees at your property, but generally NO, we do not damage your property while working on your trees.
 We can use cranes to remove or trim trees, lifting the debris out to the road.
 Wood and branches can be lowered by use of ropes and mates can be put on lawns and plants to help protect the area and reduce the risk of any damage.
 Disclaimer: Must be discussed prior to the job.

 Trees of any type add value to both residential and commercial properties and during construction practices, healthy established trees can be preserved with little effort and minimal expense (if any).
 There are many trees throughout Kansas City and the surrounding area that are valuable enough to justify preservation programs.

 This is a good, yet difficult question to answer.
 We recommend consulting with one of our professionals before doing any pruning as pruning for view, esthetics or for health will often change the way pruning is approached.